eosio-eps/EEPs/EEPS/eep-7.md

 ## Specification

 The following specification sets out to define the technical standards used and the actual composition of an EOSIO Signing Request payload.
-While this written specification uses examples in JavaScript/JSON, the concepts are be compatible within any modern programming environment.
+Examples in this specification uses the JSON representation of the ABI data.

 **Table of Contents - Specification**
 - [EOSIO Client Implementation Guidelines](#eosio-client-implementation-guidelines)